Yuras/pdf-toolbox/README.md

 You can even switch between levels of details on the fly.
  * Extremely fast and memory efficient when you need to inspect only part of the document
  * Resonably fast and memory efficient in general case
+ * Full support of xref streams and object streams
+ * Supports editing of PDF files (incremental updates)

 Still in TODO list
 ------------------